Five Georgia Scholars from Walker and Catoosa counties

 “Georgia Scholars are students who have carried exemplary course loads during their four years of high school; who performed excellently in all courses; who successfully participated in interscholastic events at their schools and in their communities; and who have assumed active roles in extracurricular activities sponsored by their schools.”

-Of just over 260 Georgia Scholars this year, five are from Walker and Catoosa county schools:
+Of just over 260 Georgia Scholars this year, five are from public schools in Walker and Catoosa counties:

 Each Georgia Scholar receives a special seal to affix to his or her diploma.